Differentiable Filtering for Learning Hidden Markov Models: Experiments

-As shown in \figref{fig:parameter_results}, the validation loss is the smallest when the candidate state dimension $\hat{\stateDimension}$ matches or exceeds the true $\stateDimension$, confirming its effectiveness as a model selection criterion.
-Across all dimensions, Belief Net achieves lower loss than the Baum-Welch and spectral methods, with performance approaching that of the optimal HMM filter for $\hat{\stateDimension} \geq \stateDimension$.
-The nanoGPT models yield the lowest and nearly identical losses, further indicating that a single-head single-layer architecture suffices to capture the Markovian structure.
-For comparable parameter counts, nanoGPT-s at $\hat{\stateDimension}=16$ (9,264 parameters) and Belief Net at $\hat{\stateDimension}=64$ (12,352 parameters) achieve similar loss.
+In this realistic setting, the learner only knows the observation dimension $\observationDimension$.
+The dataset $\dataset$ is generated from an HMM with $\stateDimension=64$ and $\observationDimension=128$.
+To evaluate robustness to model misspecification, each model is trained and validated across a range of candidate state dimensions $\hat{\stateDimension} \in \Set{4, 8, 16, 32, 64, 128, 256}$.
+As shown in \figref{fig:parameter_results}, validation loss is minimized when the candidate state dimension $\hat{\stateDimension}$ matches or exceeds the true $\stateDimension$, confirming its effectiveness for model selection.
+Across all settings, Belief Net outperforms Baum-Welch and spectral methods, approaching the optimal HMM filter when $\hat{\stateDimension} \geq \stateDimension$.
+Additional analyses of eigenvalue spectra and emission matrix discrepancies are provided in Appendix~\ref{appx:experiments_synthetic_parameter}.
+The nanoGPT models achieve the lowest and nearly identical losses, suggesting that a single-head, single-layer architecture suffices to capture the Markovian structure.
+Notably, nanoGPT-s at $\hat{\stateDimension}=16$ (9,264 parameters) and Belief Net at $\hat{\stateDimension}=64$ (12,352 parameters) attain comparable performance.
+Additional comparisons of Belief Net with nanoGPT models on various HMM settings are provided in Appendix~\ref{appx:experiments_synthetic_parameter}.